 These terms are often used interchangeably, and both electric and magnetic fields from power lines and electromagnetic fields may be abbreviated as EMF.
-However, there are important differences between power line EMF and radio waves.
+However, there are important differences between low frequency power line EMF and higher frequency radio waves.

-The frequency (i.e., the rate of time variation) of fields produced by the generation, transmission and use of electricity typical of most household and office appliances and power lines - are low, and electric and magnetic fields exist separately.
+The frequency (i.e., the rate of time variation) of fields produced by the generation, transmission and use of electricity - typical of most household and office appliances and power lines - are low, and electric and magnetic fields exist separately.
 At higher frequencies, such as with radio or TV signals, the fields are interrelated, and are more accurately described by the term "electromagnetic."
 Radio and TV electromagnetic waves are meant to transmit away from the antenna and carry radio frequency energy to the receiver.
-The EMF from power lines is too low in frequency to carry energy away, and the electric power stays on the utility lines.
+The EMF from power lines is too low in frequency to carry any significant energy away, and the electric power stays on the utility lines.

 Thus, the EMF from power lines should not be called radiation or emissions.
-More importantly, neither power line EMF nor radio electromagnetic waves should be confused with ionizing radiation, such as X-rays.
-Because of its dramatically higher frequency, ionizing radiation (like X-rays) has enough energy to alter chemical bonds and damage biological molecules,

-Figure 1.
-Typical 60 Hz magnetic field levels from some common home appliances something that lower frequencies in the electromagnetic spectrum (power lines, radio, TV, microwaves, infrared) cannot do.
+More importantly, neither power line EMF nor radio frequency electromagnetic waves should be confused with ionizing radiation, such as X-rays.
+Because of its dramatically higher frequency, ionizing radiation (like X-rays) has enough energy to alter chemical bonds and damage biological molecules, something that lower frequencies in the electromagnetic spectrum (power lines, radio, TV, and infrared) cannot do.